We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 However, it is important that individuals choose the position that allows them to get adequate sleep each night.
 If a person prefers stomach sleeping, they do not need to change their sleep position if it affects sleep quality or overall well-being.

-If people experience sleeping issues, neck or back pain, or other issues related to their sleeping position, they can consult with a doctor.
+If people experience sleeping issues, neck or back pain, or other issues related to their sleeping position, they can consult a doctor.

 Stomach sleepers often have to twist their neck when sleeping, which can cause neck and shoulder pain.
 To prevent this issue, some may find it helpful to use a cutout pillow, which allows them to sleep face down.